mariahnorell/website/content/courses/hr_analytics/python/dataframes.md

 ## Indexing with Booleans

-We just learned how to sort our data by selecting the appropriate numbers for the rows and columns.
-What if you don’t know exactly what to look for?
+We just learned how to sort our data by selecting the appropriate numbers for the rows and columns, but what if you don’t know exactly what to look for?
 Sometimes we deal with data sets that are so big we don't know what column number to search for.
-Instead, we can search through something called a “Boolean expression”.
+Instead, we can search through something called a 'Boolean expression'.

 We can search within a specific column to return a specific row.